-This is illustrated in Fig. 13, representing an oblique section of a round bar; and supposing the section to be made at an angle of $45^{\circ}$ , it is obvious that the highest part of the edge at S will be exactly of this angle, while the lower point at T will be $135^{\circ}$ , and the side points at U and V will be $90^{\circ}$ each.
-Thus, between the point S and the points U and V on each side respectively, the edge will gradually pass through a range of $45^{\circ}$ , consequently no two adjacent points S may be too acute to stand while the lowest, U or V, is too blunt to cut.
+This is illustrated in Fig. 13, representing an oblique section of a round bar; and supposing the section to be made at an angle of 45°, it is obvious that the highest part of the edge at S will be exactly of this angle, while the lower point at T will be 135°, and the side points at U and V will be 90° each.
+Thus, between the point S and the points U and V on each side respectively, the edge will gradually pass through a range of 45°, consequently no two adjacent points on the same side will be of the same angle, and the highest point S may be too acute to stand while the lowest, U or V, is too blunt to cut.